-99. Drive from the transmission is now transmitted from the PTO sprocket to the torque limiter (refer to Figure 50).
+105. Drive from the transmission is now transmitted from the PTO sprocket to the torque limiter (refer to Figure 49).
 If the load applied to the winch is less than the maximum recommended load, the torque limiter will transmit the drive to the PTO output shaft, which transmits the drive to the winch via the propeller shaft.
 If the load applied to the winch exceeds the maximum recommended load, the torque required to drive the winch will exceed the torque setting of the torque limiter.
-Should this occur, the torque limiter will slip, preventing the drive being transmitted to the PTO output shaft and, therefore, to the winch.
-This action prevents the winch from being damaged due to overloading.
+Should this occur, the torque limiter will slip preventing the drive being transmitted to the PTO output shaft and, therefore, to the winch.
+This action protects the winch from damage due to overloading.
 The torque limiter will automatically reset itself when the excessive load is removed, allowing normal winching operations to proceed.

-Figure 50 PTO and Torque Limiter Assembly
+Figure 49 PTO and Torque Limiter Assembly

+Torque Limiter

-100. Torque Limiter.
-The torque limiter, which is incorporated as part of the PTO assembly and used to prevent winch overload, is comprised of a drive hub, a sliding clutch, twelve steel balls and coil springs, a steel spacer, a drive flange, an output shaft and two bearings being a ball type, and a roller type (refer to Figure 51).
+106. The torque limiter (refer to Figure 50) is incorporated as part of the PTO assembly and used to prevent winch overload.
+The torque limiter is comprised of a drive hub, a sliding clutch, twelve steel balls and coil springs, a steel spacer, a drive flange, an output shaft and two bearings (a ball type and a roller type).